 - Towel and toiletries: You’ll definitely want to shower over the weekend.

-- Layers for 30-60 degree weather: New Jersey has wild temperature swings, so bring a warm coat and clothes suitable for a wide range of conditions.
+- Layers for 50-70 degree weather: New Jersey has wild temperature swings, so be sure to keep that in mind when packing.

 - Reusable water bottle: If you have one, bring it and help cut down on waste.

 Unlike what you might be used to at other hackathons, Princeton does not permit sleeping overnight in the venue due to fire code restrictions.
 Instead of sleeping at the venue, you have three options:

 - Arrange to stay with a friend overnight

 - Arrange to stay at a local hotel.
 We do not have discount packages, but some nearby affordable hotels include the Red Roof Inn and DoubleTree by Hilton

 - Request that we match you with a Princeton student host

 For the 3rd option: We can match you with a Princeton student host by request to stay with overnight.
 You’ll need to bring your own sleeping bag or air mattress, since you’ll likely be sharing floor space with other participants.